British Columbia Ministry of Energy, Mines and Natural Gas and Responsible for Housing

 Capsule Geology

-The Anita occurrence is located on Chipman Creek, approximately 4.7 kilometres south of the Lara (MINFILE 092B 129) occurrence and has been explored in conjunction with it.
+The Anita (Chip) occurrence is located along Chipman Creek, approximately 3.7 kilometres southwest of Coronation Mountain.
+The Lara (MINFILE 092B 129) occurrence is located approximately 4.5 kilometres to the southeast.

 The occurrence lies within the Cowichan uplift, in which the Paleozoic Sicker and Buttle Lake groups are exposed.
-The occurrence is underlain by felsic and mafic volcanics of the Upper Devonian McLaughlin Ridge Formation, of the Sicker Group, that trend northwest and dip steeply.
-The volcanic rocks are flanked on the north side by the Mississippian to Pennsylvanian Fourth Lake Formation, Buttle Lake Group (formerly the Sediment-Sill Unit of Muller).
+The occurrence is underlain by felsic and mafic volcanics of the Upper Devonian McLaughlin Ridge Formation (Sicker Group) that trend northwest and dip steeply.
+The volcanic rocks are flanked on the north side by the Mississippian to Pennsylvanian Fourth Lake Formation, Buttle Lake Group (formerly the Sediment-Sill unit of Muller).
 These rocks are intruded by gabbro bodies (informally known as the Mount Hall Gabbro), varying from 1 to 300 metres thick, that are coeval with the Upper Triassic Karmutsen Formation (Vancouver Group).
 To the south, the Sicker Group rocks are unconformably overlain by the Upper Cretaceous Nanaimo Group sediments.

-The original Anita showing, which occurs along the Anita Horizon, consists of quartz lenses in schist traceable for at least 60 metres in an easterly direction.
-The "vein" is up to 4.5 metres wide and carries chalcopyrite and pyrite.
+The original Anita showing, which occurs along the Anita Horizon, consists of quartz lenses in schist traceable for at least 60 metres to the east.
+The ‘vein’ is up to 4.5 metres wide and carries chalcopyrite and pyrite.
 A sample assayed 10.28 grams per tonne silver and 3.3 per cent copper (Minister of Mines Annual Report 1917, page 270).

-The western end of the Coronation zone of the Lara deposit (092B 129) occurs about 1.5 kilometres southeasterly (120 degrees) from the eastern end of the Anita Horizon.
+The western end of the Coronation zone of the Lara deposit (MINFILE 092B 129) occurs approximately 1.5 kilometres southeast (120 degrees) of the eastern end of the Anita Horizon.
 The two deposits are almost along strike from each other but significant differences in their settings suggest that the horizons are not identical.

 Bibliography